lynkos/grovers-algorithm/README.md

 2. Open the Command Palette with the relevant keyboard shortcut
     * `⌘ + Shift + P` for Mac
     * `CTRL + Shift + P` for Windows
-4. Search for and select the `Python: Select Interpreter` option
+4. Search and select `Python: Select Interpreter`
 5. Select your recently created virtual environment
 6. Open `Grovers-Algorithm.ipynb`
 7. Click on `Select Kernel` and choose a kernel